syncrosim/pysyncrosim/docs/quickstart.rst

     0       No
     1      Yes

 The first Scenario is our original Scenario, and the second is the Results Scenario with a time and date stamp of when it was run.
-We can also see some other information about these Scenarios, such as whether or not the Scenario is a result or not (i.e. `isResult` column).
+We can also see some other information about these Scenarios, such as whether or not the Scenario is a result or not (i.e. ``isResult`` column).

 Viewing Results
 ^^^^^^^^^^^^^^^
 The next step is to view the output Datasheets added to the Result Scenario when it was run.
-We can load the result tables using the Scenario datasheets() method, and setting the name parameter to the Datasheet with new data added.
+We can load the result tables using the Scenario :meth:`~pysyncrosim.scenario.Scenario.datasheets()` method, and setting the name parameter to the Datasheet with new data added.

 .. code-block:: pycon